Merovius/website-review/content/posts/draft-operator-constraints.markdown

 }
 ```

-The type parameter is necessary, because we have to refer to the type itself in
+The type parameter is necessary because we have to refer to the receiver type
-the `Less` method.
-This is hopefully clearer when we look at how this is used:
+itself in the `Less` method.
+This is hopefully clearer when we look at how this
+is used:

 ```go
 func Sort[T Lesser[T]](s []T) {